 27th March 2017 – Luxury Italian car manufacturer, Maserati, and The Sunday Times have announced the third annual ‘Maserati 100’ index; the 2017 edition is a definitive list of one hundred British business disruptors, who are challenging the establishment.

 The diverse list, published in the Sunday Times, celebrates a range of vibrant success stories, start-ups and business influencers, who are using ground-breaking practices to revolutionise their respective industries.

 Over 75% of the entrepreneurs named in the list are aged under 50 years old, with the average age of the disruptors being 38.
 Almost half of the businesses are based in London, with 25% based in major northern cities and the rest spread across England, Wales, Scotland and Northern Ireland.
 The food and drink industry is represented by 19 individuals whilst the technology industry makes up over 25% of the index.

 Godel Technologies are proud that CEO Neil Turvin has been included in this years exclusive list:

 · Neil Turvin; Godel Technologies.

 Turvin, 36, stepped up to chief executive from sales director during his nine-year tenure at software developer Godel.
-The Manchester-based business’s clients include Mitie and Trainline.
+The Manchester-based business’s clients include Mitie.
 Neil — once the drummer in the indie band Slow Readers Club — reported turnover of £9m last year, a 62% increase.

 · Gareth Williams, Barry Smith and Bonamy Grimes; Skyscanner.